JeffisFine/Pokemon-Persistent-Shuffler-Data/README.md

 		,pc_pokemon_bytes = 33744
 	}

+## Data[tag].prevvalues
-## Data[tag].prevvalues: Stores information from previous ROM to be loaded into the RAM of current ROM upon loading
+Stores information from previous ROM to be loaded into the RAM of current ROM upon loading
 	{
 	   ,party_count
 	   ,party_values